emoryhubbard/tailwindify/README.md

 Tailwindify is a web app built with Next.js that simplifies the process of converting CSS and HTML to HTML with Tailwind CSS.

-You can access it with this link: [still deploying]
+You can access it with this link: https://tailwindify-three.vercel.app/

 ## Features